ukeerthi/Kaggle-Practice/README.md

-This repository consists of my practice projects while learning Convolutional Neural Networks, created using Google Colab.
+This repository consists of my practice projects while learning Neural Networks, created using Google Colab.
 The datasets used are available in Kaggle.
 I have provided the links in my code.